kirenz/lab-template/README.md

 ## Configure your Codespace

-After your Codepsace is ready, you may want to:
+After your Codespace is ready, you may want to:

 1. Click on *activate* if you see the pop-up *Thanks for installing vscode-icons* (in the lower right right corner of your screen)